MISTI provides MIT students with the chance to gain hands-on, real-life work experience in leading companies and labs around the world. At no cost.

 Study Abroad: Earn transfer credit at universities around the world.

 Global Teaching Labs (GTL): Prepare tailored courses in STEM that complement the host school's curriculum and highlight MIT's hands-on approach to education.

 Global Startup Labs (GSL): Teach mobile app development and incubate technologies among budding university student entrepreneurs around the world.

-Faculty-led Programs: Learn abroad with MIT faculty through special opportunities.
+Faculty-led Programs: Learn abroad with MIT faculty through hands-on research and fieldwork.

 Plan ahead for success!
 There are many great times to have a MISTI experience that both complements and augments your MIT education, and many students choose to do MISTI multiple times throughout their time at MIT.
 Start planning now to set yourself up for success, wherever or whenever you want to go!
 While this timeline speaks specifically to the undergraduate timeline, MISTI programs are also open to graduate students at all stages of study, including both Master and PhD students.

 Your first semester will be action-packed--learning about the MIT ecosystem and getting used to the new pace of activity.
 Join clubs, pursue UROPs, dedicate yourself to your coursework.
 MISTI is a professional experience in addition to an intercultural one, and being able to demonstrate your interests via your activities helps you start building your resume.
 You might want to start taking language classes (or continue language learning from high school), as many MISTI programs require a minimum of 2-4 semesters of a language.
 There are accelerated language courses offered over IAP, if a language class does not fit into your fall schedule.